Arvtesh/UnityFx.Async/README.md

 Library is designed as a lightweight [Unity3d](https://unity3d.com)-compatible [Tasks](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) alternative (not a replacement though).
 Main design goals are:
 - Minimum object size and number of allocations.
 - Extensibility.
-The library operations are designed to be inherited.
+The library entities are designed to be easily extensible.
 - Thread-safe.
 The library classes can be safely used from different threads (unless explicitly stated otherwise).
 - [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task)-like interface and behaviour.
 In many cases library classes can be used much like corresponding [TPL](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl) entities.
 - [Unity3d](https://unity3d.com)-specific features and compatibility.
-This includes possibility to <c>yield</c> operations in coroutines, net35-compilance, Unity asynchronous operation extensions etc.
+This includes possibility to <c>yield</c> operations in coroutines, net35-compilance, extensions of Unity asynchronous operations etc.

 The table below summarizes differences berween *UnityFx.Async* and other popular asynchronous operation frameworks: